WGillian/learn-programming/content/web-developer/courses/core/redux.md

 Redux is an alternative way to manage the state of a React App.
 Redux isn't directly related to React in any way, but was designed with React in mind.

-It helps keep your application simplier as it grows bigger.
+It helps keep your application simpler as it grows bigger.

 ## Resources